-The more you get, the cheaper they cost each.
+The more you get, the cheaper each book costs.
 The danger though is that you will end up with several thousand copies under your bed to remind you for the rest of your life about your printing mistake!
-On the other hand, if you don't get enough printed then the cost per unit increases, your profits therefore decline and you end up going back to the printer for more when you run out.
+On the other hand, if you don't get enough printed then the cost per unit increases, your profits therefore decline and you end up going back to the printer for more when you run out (like I did!).

 How many bookshops do you have a relationship with?
 If you have yet to approach a bookshop or wholesaler or distributor then the decision is even harder.
-You may find that not one will stock your book.
-Then however many you get printed will be too many.
+You may find that none of them will stock your book.
+Then, however many you get printed will be too many.
 So it may be worth doing the ground work on selling your title first.
-Of course the catch 22 is that many will want to see a copy first before they decide if they will take it - and how many copies, of course.
+Of course the catch 22 is that many will want to see a copy first before they decide if they will take it - and in what quantities.

 So you've decided on the quantity, now you need them printed.

 There are of course, specialist printers - many of whom are based in obscure countries.
-The quotes I have had from them was more or less the same as my local printer, so for convenience, if nothing else I have stuck with the local guys.
+The quotes I had from them was more or less the same as my local printer, so for convenience, if nothing else I have stuck with the local guys.

 Pop all your files and images on a memory stick or Dropbox and share them with the printer.
-Many printers will offer to typeset the whole book for you - which may be an option if you do not have the capability to do it yourself but it will increase the costs substantially and as a self publisher you need to operate at minimal costs.
+Many printers will offer to typeset the whole book for you - which may be an option if you do not have the capability to do it yourself but it will increase the costs substantially and as a self-publisher you need to operate at minimal costs.
 And anyway, it's cheating!

 You may need several iterations of the proof if you are not happy.
 You should insist on having a new proof each time the printer agrees to make changes.
 You need to convince yourself that the finished article will be right.
 This may add a day or two but it is worth it.
 If an error that you previously knew about makes it into the final book, you will never forgive yourself (or your printer).